chuanfuyap/Convenient-Modeller/README.md

-# GRaPe2
+# Convenient Modeller
-GRaPe2 (Gene-Reaction-Protein integration) is a software which simplifies construction of kinetic models for cell metabolism, with optional integration of proteomics data.
-These are the source code (Except for the file called GRaPe2.jar).
+Convenient Modeller is a software which simplifies construction of kinetic models for cell metabolism, with optional integration of proteomics data.
+These are the source code.

 # UPDATE:
 Software is now available as an easy to use singularity image.